aselshall/rm/hw/hw1.md

 This assignment aims to help you apply the key factors involved in selecting a research problem for a research project or MS thesis in water resources and environmental engineering.

 ### Instructions
-1. Clearfully review the slides of lesson 3 "Selecting a Research Problem".
+1. Clearfully review the slides from Lesson 3, "Selecting a Research Problem".

 2. Select a broad area within water resources or environmental engineering that interests you.
-[Here are some strategies](https://github.com/aselshall/rm/blob/main/M2/topics.md) to help you find a project idea.
+You may refer to [these strategies for finding a project idea](https://github.com/aselshall/rm/blob/main/M2/topics.md).

 3. Based on the broad topic, think of a specific research problem that you might want to explore.
 Keep it simple and focus on what you find intriguing.